DSAV-Dodeka/book/src/deployment/backups.md

 See [server from scratch](./production/server_scratch.md) how to set it up on the server.

+The backup scripts expect `restic` to be installed at `/home/backend/.local/bin/restic`.

 ## Setting up the cron job

 The cron script (`dodeka-db-cron.sh`) runs a backup and then prunes old snapshots according to the retention policy.
 A pre-made crontab file is provided that backs up both production and demo every 12 minutes (with a 6-minute offset so they don't overlap).